“IMAGINING OTHER…”

 the public.

-3. More detail on Global Warming – evidence and scale:
+detail on Global Warming – evidence and scale:

-(Notes initially written
+(Notes initially

-said climate change is a ‘disaster myth’):
+who said climate change is a ‘disaster myth’):

-(i) Introduction: is it
+3.1 Introduction: is

-warming is happening’:
+global warming is happening’:

-It seems to me that a
+2016 notes: It seems to me that a

-small group of ‘sceptics’ manage to have an influence that outweighs their
+small group of ‘sceptics’ manage to have an influence that outweighs their number

-of assuming that everyone knew how global warming worked!
+assuming that everyone knew how global warming worked!

 I have also recently